Once Upon a Time in Hollywood: In popular culture

 On August 6, 2021, the rock band Twin Atlantic released a Once Upon a Time in Hollywood-themed music video for their song "Bang On the Gong," with lead singer, Sam McTrusty taking inspiration from Rick Dalton.

-During the opening credits of the Japanese anime, Chainsaw Man, the opening scene of the movie has been referenced.
+During the opening credits of the Japanese anime Chainsaw Man, the opening scene of the movie has been referenced.

 Character controversies

 Bruce Lee

 Bruce Lee, portrayed in the film by Mike Moh.
 The film's depiction of him was criticized by some for being offensive and inaccurate.

 The film's depiction of Bruce Lee drew criticism.
-In the film, Lee is asked on a film set whether he could defeat Muhammad Ali in a fight, to which he responds that he would "make him a cripple".
+In the film, Lee is asked on a film set whether he could defeat Cassius Clay in a fight, to which he responds that he would "make him a cripple".
 Cliff responds with laughter, causing Lee to challenge him to a fight.
 Although Lee initially kicks Cliff to the ground, Cliff manages to throw Lee into the side of a car.
 Fans and contemporaries of Lee, including his protégé Dan Inosanto, criticized the portrayal.
 Lee's daughter Shannon described the depiction as "an arrogant asshole who was full of hot air" and that "they didn't need to treat him in the way white Hollywood did when he was alive."
 Lee's student and friend Kareem Abdul-Jabbar, who starred with Lee in Game of Death, stated that Tarantino's portrayal of Lee was "sloppy and somewhat racist".